-

 Current and future physicians, please add your name below.

-The pandemic is exposing the weaknesses of the current healthcare system and why we must create a system that guarantees care for everybody.
+The injustices within the current U.S. healthcare system have never been more apparent.
+We must create a system that guarantees care for everybody.
 The New York Health Act will provide comprehensive, universal health coverage — including long-term care — for every resident of New York.

 We are current and future physicians of New York State.

 Before the COVID pandemic, we were seeing patients needlessly suffering–unable to pay for medications, tests, and doctor visits, delaying treatment, and failing to address treatable illnesses.
-Now during this unprecedented public healthcare crisis, we are witnessing the consequences of the fragmented and unequal system of care: Black and immigrant communities are seeing the highest rates of death from COVID, millions of people are losing their employer-sponsored health plan just when they will need it most, and under-insurance continues to be a problem, especially for mental healthcare, dental care, and home care.
-And yet private insurance companies are posting record profits.
+Now, as the effects of this unprecedented public healthcare crisis continue to unfold, we are witnessing the consequences of the fragmented and unequal system of care: Black and immigrant communities have seen the highest rates of death from COVID, millions of people lost their employer-sponsored health plan just when they needed it most, and under-insurance continues to be a problem, especially for mental healthcare, dental care, and home care.
+Private insurance companies posted record profits through the height of the pandemic and continue to make a killing today, following the rollback of the federal public health emergency that ended free coverage of COVID testing and treatment, putting it back in the hands of the profiteers.
 We cannot remain quiet while the current health insurance system causes millions of New Yorkers to struggle with preventable illness and death.

 Here’s how New Yorkers will benefit: